pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics server-show [COMMAND-OPTIONS]

-      Display statistics gathered by server.
+      Display server maintained statistics.

-      Display the current statistics gathered in the WBEM server if statistics gathering is implemented and active (see
+      Retrieve and display the statistics gathered by the current WBEM server.
+This requires statistics gathering to be enabled on the server (see 'statistics server-on' command).

-      ```statistics server-on```) for the current WBEM server.
+      This command fails if the server does not support gathering statistics.

-      These statistics are independent of the statistics gathered by the pywbemcli client and displayed for example with
+      These statistics are independent of the client maintained statistics which can be displayed with the command 'statistics show'.
-      the command ``statistics show``.

-      Presents a table of the gathered statistical information.

-      This command is not implemented.
-See issue #895

     Command Options:
       -h, --help  Show this help message.